-Applicant's willingness and ability to deliver energy upgrades to households that are not eligible for assistance through other channels.
-In particular, MEA is looking for applications that propose methods to target households unable to access the Department of Housing and Community Development's Weatherization Assistance Program (WAP) and EmPOWER Maryland Low Income Energy Efficiency Program (LIEPP) programs.
+- Applicant's willingness and ability to deliver energy upgrades to households that are not eligible for assistance through other channels.
+In particular, MEA is looking for applications that propose methods to target households unable to access the Department of Housing and Community Development's Weatherization Assistance Program (WAP) and EmPOWER Maryland Low Income Energy Efficiency Program (LIEPP) programs. - Applicant's proposed method of delivery of energy products and services and whether the proposed method will most likely provide the best value to the State.
+The Program is based on the successful continuation of cost effective energy conservation measures.
+Thus, MEA will be reviewing applications to assure that methods of delivery will be cost effective and provide the best value to the State.